 But western Europe is also to blame.
-Poland's enormous national debt, built up during the reign of Gierek was due to a frantic import of industrial capacity and technology from the EEC with no controllable locally system of maintenance and safety.
+Poland's enormous national debt, built up during the reign of Gierek was due to a frantic import of industrial capacity and technology from the EEC with no controllable system maintenance and safety.
 More recently, during a visit of the Polish PM to Bonn, a contract was made between Ruhr industrialists and Polish authorities for the storage, "guaranteed risk-free" of 900,000 tonnes of toxic heavy metals in a mine in Upper Silesia.
 So western Europe has, as we approach 1992, a set of countries that are easily accessible and hungry for hard currency willing to act as a huge dustbin.

-"Two events", recalls Soule, "have played a fundamental role in the consequently overlooked when expressed?
-Is it simply a lack of practice?
+"Two events", recalls Soule, "have played a fundamental role in the is green!